TritonDataCenter/rfd/rfd/0082/README.md

 - cn-agent agent_install should refresh sysinfo for that server.
   TODO: *Is* it already refreshing sysinfo?
 Note that because we propose to deprecate `sysinfo['SDC Agents']`, we don't really need this change.
-  It is refreshing server sysinfo here: https://github.com/joyent/sdc-cn-agent/blob/master/lib/tasks/agent_install.js#L427-L437
+  DONE: It is already refreshing server sysinfo here: https://github.com/joyent/sdc-cn-agent/blob/master/lib/tasks/agent_install.js#L427-L437
   And, indeed, it's not using a WF job for it.
 - sysinfo-refresh shouldn't use a WF job.
 Is there a benefit to using WF for this?
 Perhaps queueing when refreshing for every server in the DC?